-Hello, my name is Ted Hannock and I’m a USAF Desert Storm Gulf War 100% Permanent & Total (P&T) Disabled Veteran (DV).
-I started this page/site as a text file on my laptop while I went through the VA Disability Process myself and thought other veterans could learn from my experience.
+Hello, my name is Ted Hannock and I’m a United States Air Force (USAF) Desert Storm Gulf War 100% Permanent & Total (P&T) NON-Retired Disabled Veteran (DV) that spent 4.6 years on active duty and 3.6 years in the New York Air National Guard (NYANG) between 4 Sep 1987 and 10 Nov 1995.
+I started this page/site as a text file on my laptop while I went through the VA disability process and thought other veterans could learn from my experience.
 As such, I maintain this page/site as a basic flat asci text file broken into sections by dashed lines.
 Nothing fancy.
+In fact, I’ve had folks refer to this format as a Drudge Report style.
 I added embedded URLs for easy browsing.
-As I learn more info, I will add it to this page/site.
+As I learn more info, I will add the info to this page/site.
 If you have something you think I need to add, please e-mail me at thannock@yahoo.com and I will listen and get it added to the page/site.
 I really hope this information helps you.

 ---------------------------------------------------------------